Daniel-Ojo-Williams/e-commerce/README.md

 ## Getting Started

-To access the API endpoints, you need to haave redis installed on your pc and install dependencies.
+To access the API endpoints, you need to haave redis and postgresql installed and running, you can also use containers or cloud.

+Install npm dependencies.
 ```
 npm install
 ```